AgalmicVentures/Environment/scripts/README.md

 #### `DataToPythonClass.py`
 Converts a JSON document or Python `dict` to an equivalent Python class.

+#### `Encode.py`
+Swiss army knife for encoding and hashing files for use in impoverished environments.

 #### `ExamineBinary.py`
 Examines a binary file of unknown format to determine as much as possible about it e.g. by finding the most common substrings.